Aderahmanp/chat-apps-frontend/README.md

 ### How to use

-- Sign-up in web application user your username, name, email and passsword
+- Sign-up in web application input your username, name, email and passsword for registration
 - If you have account sign-in with your email and password
 - See all member in slidebar Send message
 - Send message to your friend

 ### Technology